TritonDataCenter/rfd/rfd/0048/README.md

 rules -- tuples of the form `(action, resource)` representing actions that will be allowed.

-If no permissions is granted via a role for a given principal to take an action, then that action is denied.
-This is a so-called *default-deny* authorization model.
+If no permissions are granted via a role for a given principal to take an action, then that action is denied.
+This is known as a *default-deny* authorization model.

 # A&A in Triton: a short history